dynamsoft-docs/label-recognition-docs/programming/objectivec-swift/samples.md

 ### Video Document Normalizing

-Most of the Dynamsoft Label Recognizer mobile samples are designed for video label text recognizing.
+Most of the Dynamsoft Label Recognizer mobile samples are designed for video text  recognizing.
 Dynamsoft Camera Enhancer (DCE) is applied to the video streaming scanning samples.
 The following features in the samples are powered by DCE:

-- Capture video frames for label text recognition.
+- Capture video frames for text  recognition.
 - Specify a scan region.
-- Highlighting the recognized label text areas.
+- Highlighting the recognized text  areas.

 View the [API reference](api-reference/camera-enhancer/index.md) for more details